Home (contents) → Hang gliding → Hang gliding 1975 part 2

 This page continues from Hang gliding 1975 part 1.

 Most of the images on this page are artistic derivations of contemporary photos.
 See Copyright of early hang gliding photos.

 For more about the luffing dive, illustrated in the accompanying screenshot, see Luff in the time of cholera.
 (Sorry!)

 While most hang glider pilots flew standard Rogallos in 1975, in the USA several people attempted to improve on the basic idea.
 One was the Wills Wing Swallowtail with its reduced billow, cut-out trailing edge, and (in later versions) tip roach supported by radial battens.
+(See the preceding section.)
 Other engineers tried different approaches to achieving improved performance.

 The Cirrus was actually the Windlord 4 created by Rich Finley.
 Like most Rogallos, it had no sail battens.
 Manta, of Oakland, California, manufactured an earlier incarnation of Finley’s Windlord and they continued to develop it.

 See also the Telluride, Colorado, related topics menu,

 Chord-wise battens took extra time to rig and de-rig, but they reduced aerodynamic drag caused by sail flutter.
 This is the production Electra Flyer Cirrus.